Last updated on November 25, 2025

 Utopia Sprawl | Illustration by Ron Spears

-Green enchantments and enchantment creatures have green in their casting cost and synergize well with green-heavy strategies.
+Green enchantments and enchantment creatures have a green color identity and synergize well with green-heavy strategies.
 There are some good enchantments that go outside of what green typically does in the color pie, and they may drop in the ranking or be outright excluded for that reason.

 Targeted removal that isn’t making creatures fight is kind of uncommon for green.
-Kenrith's Transformation fills that spot well, but it’s also cheap and lets you draw a card when you cast it.
+Kenrith's Transformation fills that spot well, but it’s also cheap and provides a highly playable green cantrip.

 The mana cost on Unnatural Growth makes it hard to add to multicolored decks, but that’s a reasonable drawback considering the card’s effect.
 Playing this in a big creature mono-green deck can allow you to quickly and easily overpower your opponents in combat.

 Asceticism gives all your creatures hexproof, which is undeniably one of the best protective abilities in Magic.
-It also allows you to regenerate a creature for two mana, so you can save your most important creatures if an opponent plays a board wipe.
+It also allows you to regenerate a creature for 2 mana, so you can save your most important creatures if an opponent plays a board wipe.
+Just fade Wrath of God and Damnation.

 I actually love most totem armor cards.
 They feel flavorful and fun to play while giving you some amazing advantages.
 Bear Umbra is arguably the best of them thanks to its land untap effect that can be a complete game changer in a good green deck.